Skip to main content

 Second, where the parties intend to share revenues or profits from the collaboration.
 A written agreement is essential to define what counts as revenue or profit for these purposes, the applicable split, and the mechanics of payment and accounting.

 Third, where one or both parties will be sharing confidential information or trade secrets with the other in the course of the collaboration.
-A standalone non-disclosure agreement may be insufficient once the collaboration is underway, and the collaboration agreement itself should contain robust confidentiality provisions.
+A standalone non-disclosure agreement may be insufficient once the collaboration is underway, and the collaboration agreement itself should contain strong confidentiality provisions.

 Fourth, where either party intends to impose or agree to an exclusivity restriction, for example, a commitment not to work with competitors on a similar project during the term.
 Such restrictions need to be carefully drafted to comply with the Competition Act 1998.